peterhanlon/botdefender/README.md

 There is another Java process responsible for analysing the data in the database to identify patterns in the traffic that look like scraping activity.
 This analyzer process builds up a list of browser sessions that should be blocked.
 The block list is then sent back to Apache in real-time and used by mod_blocker to block further access by the suspicious session.

-BotDefender has been designed to work on high traffic websites and as such the analysis of activity data is performed outside of the request/response flow.
+Bot Defender has been designed to work on high traffic websites and as such the analysis of activity data is performed outside of the request/response flow.
 The impact of collecting traffic and blocking suspicious activity in Apache is an extremely optimized process that should be imperceptible (i.e. < 1 ms elapse).
 In comparison the analysis of the data will take seconds to process however as this is outside of the request/response flow it won't adversely impact website visitors.